Head to head

 Make wins

-Routers, filters, iterators, aggregators, array operators, error handlers — the deepest no-code logic engine on the market.
+Routers, filters, iterators, aggregators, array operators, error handlers.
+The deepest visual no-code logic engine on the market.

 Native code execution

-Agents can run Python in a sandbox with access to Knolo's API — modify minds, query table minds with pandas, trigger actions.
+Agents run Python in a real-time sandbox with direct access to Knolo's API: modify minds, query table minds with pandas, trigger actions.

-Make Code module runs JavaScript / Python snippets inside a scenario (added 2025–26).
+Make Code module runs JavaScript or Python snippets inside a scenario (added 2025 to 2026).

 Debugging and observability